-One person is my Declutter Group asked why the Kitchen is such a difficult place to declutter.
+One person is my Declutter Group asked why the kitchen is such a difficult place to declutter.
 Things get moved from spot to spot, but not decluttered.

 So letting go in the kitchen means letting go of certain aspects you have of yourself in this nurturing role.
 Also it means letting go of certain plans and projects.
-You have to be willing to ask yourself if you really have used this and if you really will use it in the future.
-As you are putting the kitchen item into your decluttering box you can think thoughts that make you feel free of another expectation you put upon yourself.
+You have to be willing to ask yourself if you have used this and if you will use it in the future.
+As you are putting the kitchen item into your decluttering pile you can think thoughts that make you feel free of another expectation you put upon yourself.
 You get to redefine what it means to be a good nurturer.

 Another help if you can’t get rid of the items yet, is to take everything out of the kitchen you haven’t used in the past month and put them in a box in the basement.
 If you need one of the items you can go downstairs and get it.
-Then if items are still in the box after 3-6 months you can get rid of the whole box at once.
+Then if items are still in the box after 3-12 months you can get rid of the whole box at once.
 Holiday items like the turkey roaster are best kept in storage, not in the kitchen anyway.

 One drawer, one cabinet at a time.
 You can do it!